cloudmailin/docs.cloudmailin.com/docs/getting_started_on_heroku.md

 * _message_ - The message itself.
 This will be the entire message and will need to be manually parsed by your code.
 Take a look at the [parsing email](parsing_email) documentation to see how you can do this if you are not familiar with email messages.

+* _plain_ - The plain text extracted from the raw message.
+This will be the first text/plain part of the email if the message is multipart and the body if the content is not multipart.

+* _html_ - The html text extracted from the raw message.
+This will be the first text/html part of an email if the message is multipart.

 * _to_ - The recipient as specified by the server, this will be the CloudMailin email address.
 This could be different to the to address specified in the message itself if you are forwarding email from your domain you will want to extract the recipient from the email itself.

 * _from_ - The sender as specified by the server.
 This can differ from the sender specified within the message itself.